d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ```

 Oftentimes, the word "dimension" gets overloaded
-to mean both the number of axes and the length
+to mean both the number of axes
-along a articular axis.
+and the length along a articular axis.
-To avoid this confusion, we use *dimensionality*
+To avoid this confusion,
-exclusively to refer to the number of components
+we use *order* to refer to the number of axes
-and use *order* to refer to the number of axes.
+and *dimensionality* exclusively to refer
+to the number of components.

 ## Matrices